Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Introduction

-Recently, a big progress was achieved by Comisso and Asenjo \cite{Comisso:2020ykg}.
-The power and efficiency were evaluated for energy extraction via the magnetic reconnection mechanism in the background of Kerr black hole.
+Recently, big progress was achieved by Comisso and Asenjo \cite{Comisso:2020ykg}.
+The power and efficiency were evaluated for energy extraction via the magnetic reconnection mechanism in the background of a Kerr black hole.
 The result showed that the magnetic reconnection mechanism is more efficient than the Blandford-Znajek process in some parameter regions.
-Subsequently, the study was extended to the spinning braneworld black hole \cite{Wei:2022jbi}, non-Kerr black holes \cite{Liu:2022qnr}, with or without broken Lorentz symmetry \cite{Khodadi:2022dff}, Lorentz breaking Kerr-Sen and Kiselev Black Holes \cite{Carleo:2022qlv}.
-All the results indicate that the tidal charge, Lorentz breaking parameter, and other black hole parameters have significant effects on the energy extraction through reconnection mechanism.
-Also such mechanism may dominate in extracting black hole rotational energy.
+Subsequently, the study was extended to the spinning braneworld black hole \cite{Wei:2022jbi}, non-Kerr black holes \cite{Liu:2022qnr}, with or without broken Lorentz symmetry \cite{Khodadi:2022dff}, and Lorentz breaking Kerr-Sen and Kiselev black holes \cite{Carleo:2022qlv}.
+All the results indicate that the tidal charge, Lorentz breaking parameter, and other black hole parameters have significant effects on the energy extraction through the reconnection mechanism.
+Also, such mechanism may dominate in extracting black hole rotational energy.

-On the other hand, positive cosmological constant has attracted a lot of interest, recently, for examples in expanding universe \cite{Mottola1985,Dyson2002}, dS/CFT correspondence \cite{Hull1998,Klemm2002,Medved2002,Bousso2002,Ferrero2022,Hikida2022}, and black hole thermodynamics and phase transition \cite{Padmanabhan2002,Kubiznak2017,Dolan2013,Brenna2015}.
+On the other hand, the positive cosmological constant has attracted a lot of interest, recently, for example, in the expanding Universe \cite{Mottola1985,Dyson2002}, dS/CFT correspondence \cite{Hull1998,Klemm2002,Medved2002,Bousso2002,Ferrero2022,Hikida2022}, and black hole thermodynamics and phase transition \cite{Padmanabhan2002,Kubiznak2017,Dolan2013,Brenna2015}.
 Different from the asymptotically flat black hole, an extra cosmological horizon appears for the black hole, leading to a different structure of the spacetime.
 In particular, the cosmological constant modifies the upper bound of the black hole spin such that the rapidly spinning black holes with $a/M>1$ are allowed.
-Therefore, in this paper we aim to study the effects of the cosmological constant on the energy attraction via the magnetic reconnection process.
+Therefore, in this paper, we aim to study the energy extraction via the Comisso-Asenjo process, and examine the effects of the cosmological constant on such process.